 Every day in the UK, 4.4 million apples get thrown away.

 In order to tackle food waste, we need people to realise that there are things they personally do that contribute to it.
-We need them to work out what those things are and we also need them to have strategies available to do things differently.
+We need them to work out what those things are and have strategies available to do things differently next time.

-This means a move away from generic campaigning on issues like leftovers (which apply to some people but not others) to a more personalised approach which allows people to diagnose their own food waste habits and get help in changing them
+This means a move away from generic campaigning on issues like leftovers (which only apply to some people, some of the time) to a more personalised approach which allows people to diagnose their own food waste habits and get help in changing them.

-We worked with the Love Food Hate Waste team to develop their strategy and messaging and launch a new ‘Do one thing differently’ campaign, which encouraged people to work out the small changes they could make to their personal habits to reduce the amount of food they were wasting.
+To build on their initial success with a fresh approach, we worked with the Love Food Hate Waste team to develop a new strategy and communications architecture focused around the idea of ‘doing one thing differently’, which encouraged people to work out the small changes they could make to their personal habits to reduce the amount of food they were wasting.

 We also led the development of an online tool ‘Your Food Waste Assistant’ which asks just two simple questions about the food you are wasting in order to provide specific advice on how to avoid doing it next time.